 for me, shoes- $30, clothing-$30, bags-$20

-it also depends on what it is, like many have said. since im going to be 21 tomorrow, ive been prioritizing my basics collection and trying to make sure i have classic pieces i can interchange as i graduate into being an adult woman. for things like a classic suit, black pumps, things that will be stylish past all of the trends, i would spend more money on. but since you’re still growing, definitely try sales and go online to the store’s website. sometimes they have coupons or discounts :)posted about 4 years ago
+it also depends on what it is, like many have said. since im going to be 21 tomorrow, ive been prioritizing my basics collection and trying to make sure i have classic pieces i can interchange as i graduate into being an adult woman. for things like a classic suit, black pumps, things that will be stylish past all of the trends, i would spend more money on. but since you’re still growing, definitely try sales and go online to the store’s website. sometimes they have coupons or discounts :)posted over 7 years ago

 really, like $30. i spent like 20 minutes once looking at myself in a mirror at h&m with a 30$ bag over my shoulder trying to figure out if i should buy it, haha.